Ircama/epson_print_conf/README.md

 - [before pysnmp, install pyasn1 with version 0.4.8 and not 0.5](https://github.com/etingof/pysnmp/issues/440#issuecomment-1544341598)
 - [pull pysnmp from the GitHub master branch, not from PyPI](https://stackoverflow.com/questions/54868134/snmp-reading-from-an-oid-with-three-libraries-gives-different-execution-times#comment96532761_54869361)

+This program exploits [pysnmp](https://github.com/etingof/pysnmp), with related [documentation](https://pysnmp.readthedocs.io/).

-Tested with Ubuntu / Windows Subsystem for Linux, Windows.
+It is tested with Ubuntu / Windows Subsystem for Linux, Windows.

 ## Usage